Serialize() v1.1

 serialize() — function converts complex data structure in a simplified data view

 Today, we can turn on panoramas on a smartphone to walk through the streets of the cities that are thousands of kilometers away.
-Visualization is simplified, distances are shorter and many things become available.
 Technology immerses us in a virtual world, blurring the line between the possible and the impossible and extends our experience.
-A person can get an authentic experience in the digital world.
 The digital world becomes not just new virtuality, but an extension of reality.

 I look for a human-modified landscape and shoot it.
 Then I build a paper model, based on the motive of this landscape.
 I print fragments from the landscape image on the model, enlarged so that pixelation appears.
-Finally, I create an installation with the same landscape and shoot the result.
+Then I shoot the model in front of a landscape.
 I get two landscapes in the picture: real (physical) and transformed, which is also real.

-The imperfection of the model is very important for me — the texture of the paper, the roughness, the threads.
+The imperfection of the model is very important for me: the texture of the paper, the roughness, the threads.
 These are markers of reality that inevitably appear on a virtual object when it's born in the physical world.
-I consider this process of converting the real world into digital to be one of the most important features of our time.
-And in its power of influence on society and on the world as a whole is comparable to the process of industrialization.

 In patch 1.1 I chose a panorama on google maps of the area where the gallery is located.
 And based on the panorama I printed the model.
 The panorama itself can be seen by scanning the QR code located under the hanging model.